Why Did I Eat the Chips? A July 4th Diabetes Landmine, Explained

 Tell the waitress we don’t want the chips – this is the advice I actually wrote to follow myself in Bright Spots & Landmines.
 If I’m eating with someone who does want chips, ask the waitress for an individual serving.

 Put the chips seriously out of reach on the table, instead of kidding myself.
 As noted above, I moved them further away, but clearly they were still within reach.
 I must constantly remind myself that environment usually beats self-control, as I wrote in this column two months ago.
-Once the chips were in front of my face, it was difficult to make the right choice.
+Once the chips were in front of me, it was difficult to make the right choice.

 Have a salty, crunchy, low-carb snack that I could have eaten instead of chips – Had I brought almonds or peanuts with me, I could have eaten those instead of chips.